VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Results

-In all tests we have run VBOC with $N_{start} = 100$ and $\epsilon = 10^{-3}$.
-As NN we have used a fully-connected NN composed of $3$ layers with ReLU activation functions.
-All algorithms are implemented\footnote{Our code is available at \url{github.com/asialarocca/VBOC}.} in Python, using ACADOS~\cite{Verschueren2019} for solving the OCPs and the PyTorch~\cite{Paszke2019} implementation of Adam~\cite{Kingma2014} for the NN training.
+We have used fully-connected NNs composed of $3$ layers with ReLU activation functions.
+All algorithms are implemented\footnote{Our code is available at \url{github.com/idra-lab/VBOC}.} in Python, using ACADOS~\cite{Verschueren2019} for solving the OCPs and the PyTorch~\cite{Paszke2019} implementation of Adam~\cite{Kingma2014} for the NNs training.
 The tests are performed on a computer with 32 AMD\textregistered Ryzen9 5950x processors and a GeForce RTX 3060 GPU.
 The OCPs are solved in parallel on 30 cores and the NNs training is performed with CUDA on the GPU.